opendocsg/slw-judgments-backfill/2012_SGHC_99/report.md

 _The plaintiff’s case_

-45     Mr Kalamohan cited _Awang bin Dollah v Shun Shing Construction & Engineering Co Ltd and other appeals_ [1997] 2 SLR(R) 746 (“ _Awang bin Dollah_ ”) at [20] for the proposition that if a main contractor exercised or had the right to exercise control over a workman (employed by its sub-contractor) in respect of the work which he was engaged to perform, the main contractor would owe the workman a duty of care _as if_ it was the workman’s employer.
+45     Mr Kalamohan cited _Awang bin Dollah v Shun Shing Construction & Engineering Co Ltd and other appeals_ <span class="citation">[1997] 2 SLR(R) 746</span> (“ _Awang bin Dollah_ ”) at [20] for the proposition that if a main contractor exercised or had the right to exercise control over a workman (employed by its sub-contractor) in respect of the work which he was engaged to perform, the main contractor would owe the workman a duty of care _as if_ it was the workman’s employer.
 In this regard, Mr Kalamohan drew the court’s attention to the following undisputed facts:

  (a) At the time of the accident, the plaintiff was the direct employee of Madhavan who had assigned him to work on the Project;